ledger-milazzo/how-is-milazzo-concept/README.md

-# how-is-milazzo-concept
+# "How is Milazzo?"
+Concept

 This week we came to Milazzo from all over Europe.
 [Daniel](https://github.com/dkastl) and [Martin](https://github.com/martinheidegger) came for the first time to this beautiful place!

-In our interviews with people from Milazzo we noticed that there is there are a lot of different understanding of the state of Milazzo.
+In our interviews with people from Milazzo we noticed that there are a lot of different views on the City of Milazzo.

 ## Concept